nataliiasolomchak21/zodiac-sign-app/README.md

 ### Code

-* Code to connect Google Spreadsheet was taking from [Code Institute's Love Sandwiches Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LS101+2021_T1/courseware/293ee9d8ff3542d3b877137ed81b9a5b/071036790a5642f9a6f004f9888b6a45/)
+* Code to connect Google Spreadsheet was taken from [Code Institute's Love Sandwiches Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LS101+2021_T1/courseware/293ee9d8ff3542d3b877137ed81b9a5b/071036790a5642f9a6f004f9888b6a45/)
-* Code for style function was created by me and my groupmate Gbemi Akadiri
+* Code for the style function was created by me and my groupmate Gbemi Akadiri
 * The rest of the code was written by me

 ## Acknowledgements